parabuzzle/mikeheijmans.com/blog_posts/2025-03-30-speeding-up-prefetch.md

 # How Do We Fix This?

-If there's no way you can use the NextJS `Link` component, the prefetch function is provided as part of the router.
-So if add a `onMouseOver={() => router.prefetch(..)}` to the component you will get the prefetch performance magic provided by the `Link` component.
+If there's no way you can use the NextJS `Link` component, the prefetch function is provided as part of the NextRouter.
+So if you add a `onMouseOver={() => router.prefetch(..)}` to the component you will get the prefetch performance magic provided by the `Link` component.

 ```js
   return (